hashicorp/terraform-provider-google/README.md

 See the [Google Provider documentation](https://www.terraform.io/docs/providers/google/index.html) to get started using the Google provider.

-We recently introduced the `google-beta` provider.
+We also maintain `google-beta` provider for unstable and experimental features.
 See [Provider Versions](https://www.terraform.io/docs/providers/google/provider_versions.html) for more details on how to use `google-beta`.

 Upgrading the provider